deleOO/yt-popularity-predictor/README.md

 python data_parser.py
 ```
-Please, make sure you have at least 4 GB of free space in your hard disk before running the code.
+Please, make sure you have at least 4 GB of free space in your hard disk before running the above code.

 If you want to replacate step-by-step the operations we performed from data enrichment to the model, run the following scripts in the given order:
 ```